jasondchambers/netorganizer/README.md

 Saving config file /Users/bob/.netorg.cfg
 ```

-You shouldn't need to reconfigure netorganizer again unless you rotate your Meraki API Key and/or modify your network in anyway (e.g. different network settings, subnets, vlans, devices).
+You shouldn't need to reconfigure Net Organizer again unless you rotate your Meraki API Key and/or modify your network in anyway (e.g. different network settings, subnets, vlans, devices).

 ### 4. Generate devices.yml